- What is a backdoor?

 - Cyber espionage.
 Backdoor attacks are the preferred strategy for cyber spies working on behalf of rival nation states.
 Unlike other forms of spying, these attacks don’t require physical access, so a successful backdoor hacker can spy on an enemy government from the other side of the world.

-Flash forward to the 1990s, when personal computers and even early hand-held mobile devices were beginning to become more widely available.
-The US’s National Security Agency began developing a new project: the Clipper chip.
-In theory, this Clipper could be added to phones and computers as a standard part of the manufacturing process, giving authorities a secure backdoor to all US devices.
+Flash forward to the 1990s, when backdoors started gaining notoriety for being a tool for unauthorized access by both hackers and government agencies.
+The US’s National Security Agency (NSA) began developing the Clipper chip project.
+In theory, this Clipper could be added to phones and computers, giving authorities a secure backdoor to all US devices.
+After an outcry from privacy and security experts, Clipper was abandoned.

 Types of backdoor attack